 Top with your inari age and any other toppings of your choice!
 Enjoy!

-Where to Enjoy Kitsune Udon
+Where to enjoy Kitsune Udon in Osaka

 This little restaurant has been running for over 70 years now.
 The word Dotonbori refers to the location of the restaurant within Osaka.
 Imai is the family name and during those times, they had to find something to eat and to live.
 The wife of the Inai family spent day after day trying to perfect their dashi until she found the perfect ratio.
 A secret ratio of natural kelp from Hokkaido, dried mackerel and herring from Kyushu makes up their golden dashi.
 It is incredibly light while still being a full bodied and umami packed broth.
 Furthermore, they always freshly prepare the dash and never stock up in advance.